Motor finance: Concerns raised that some firms’ records may be ‘patchy at best’

 “That is one of the challenges here.”

+Mr Rathi told the BBC: “My message to the industry is – work with us, help us find solutions to some of these issues and don’t try and haggle on every single point.
+If we want to get this up and running, get trust back into this market, let’s get moving now and sort this out in the consultation.”

+The Financial Ombudsman Service (FOS) can already look at complaints going back to 2007.

-The regulator has said that people who have already complained do not need to do anything.
+The FCA has said that people who have already complained do not need to do anything.

 Consumers who are concerned that they were not told about commission and think they may have paid too much for their motor finance lender should complain now, it has said.